-Bush type beans generally feature smaller and shorter yield on comparison to pole types.
-Fresh green, small lima is ready for harvest in 65-80 days after seedling.
-Large lima takes little longer to mature and can be harvested in 80-90 days after seedling.
-Harvesting is not time guided and can be done at any time once the pods grow large enough or the pods can be left on the branch to dry out for the purpose of obtaining dry beans.
+Bush-type beans generally exhibit smaller and shorter yields in comparison to pole types.
+Fresh green, "small lima" is ready for harvest in 65-80 days after seedling.
+"Large lima" takes a little longer and can be harvested in 80-90 days.
+Harvesting is not time-guided; some farmers prefer collection once the pods grow large enough and sell them as greens in the markets.
+Others, however, allow the pods to dry on the plant itself for the purpose of procuring dry beans.

-Fresh as well as dry lima are an excellent source of folates.
-100 g dry mature beans provide 395 µg or 99% of folates.
+Fresh, as well as dry lima, are an excellent source of folates.
+100 g dry, mature beans provide 395 µg or 99% of folates.
 Folate, along with vitamin B-12, is one of the essential co-factor for DNA synthesis and cell division.
-Adequate folate in the diet around conception and during pregnancy may help prevent neural-tube defects in the newborn baby.
+Adequate folate in the diet around conception and during pregnancy may help prevent neural tube defects in the newborn baby.

 Store dry beans in a cool, dry place placed in containers away from high temperatures and high humidity.

 Fresh lima beans are richly flavorful once cooked.
 As in other beans like edamame, broad (fava), etc., they too have a wonderful “beany” flavor that melts like cream inside the mouth.